-Focused on unintentional and involuntary loss of urine caused by pelvic floor muscle weakness
+Stress urinary incontinence is the unintentional and involuntary loss of urine caused by pelvic floor muscle weakness

 The ability of a SARM to increase muscle mass may prove beneficial in postmenopausal women with stress urinary incontinence (SUI) where pelvic floor muscle weakness leads to unintentional loss of urine with physical activity.

-The Company’s main focus is the potential treatment of stress urinary incontinence.
 In a Phase 2 proof-of-concept clinical trial, data from which were announced in September 2017, a daily dose of enobosarm 3 mg (GTx-024) substantially improved SUI in women, as well as related quality of life measurements.
 Top-line results from the Phase 2 proof-of-concept trial may be found here.

 More information on Stress Urinary Incontinence may be found here.